 The latest of these is the worldwide scare campaign against the use of Depleted Uranium for bullets and armor plating.

-a better understanding of the falsity of the anti-DU campaign, we need to review
+For a better understanding of the falsity of the anti-DU campaign, we need to review some basic physics.

 Depleted Uranium results from the enriching of natural uranium found in pitchblende.
 Since most nuclear reactors use U235 to produce energy, natural uranium has to be enriched so the percentage of U235 is sufficiently high for a reaction to take place.
 Uranium is enriched to about 20 percent U235 for civilian reactors, but submarine power plants use Highly Enriched Uranium (HEU) with at least 50 percent U235, and weapons-grade HEU is 90 percent or more U235.